Svartifoss & other beautiful Attractions in Skaftafell in South-Iceland

 Svartifoss waterfall

-Svartifoss cannot be seen from the road and the hike up to it takes some 90 minutes back and forth with photo stops.
 If you do the circular hike, which I did and show you in this travel-blog, then the hike is 5.5 km according to the website of Vatnajökull National Park.

-The whole circle took me 3 hours to complete, but then I spend a lot of time taking photos for my travel-blog, so you could maybe do this circle in a shorter period of time.
+The whole circle took me 3 hours to complete, but then I spend a lot of time taking photos for my travel-blog, so you could maybe do this circle in a shorter time.

-The short video above I shot so that you can hear the waterfall, as it were ;)
+The short video above I shot so that you can hear the waterfall, as it were.

 Svartifoss waterfall